wagood/laralist/README.md

 * Laravel [Validate](https://github.com/milwad-dev/laravel-validate) is a package for validate faster & easier.
 You can validate data easier, Laravel validate have lots of rule class for validation.
 ![Supported Laravel Versions](https://img.shields.io/badge/Laravel-9%2B-blue?style=flat-square)
 ![Supported PHP Versions](https://img.shields.io/badge/PHP-8%2B-blue?style=flat-square)

+* Laravel [VAT Number Checker](https://github.com/BurtDS/laravel-vatnumber-checker) A small package that allows you to easily retrieve information associated with a VAT number.
+Verification of validity, company name, and address of the company is only one api call away.

 * [Veriphone Service](https://github.com/slvler/veriphone-service) This package provides a convenient wrapper to the [Veriphone API](https://veriphone.io/docs/v2) for Laravel applications.
 ![Supported Laravel Versions](https://img.shields.io/badge/Laravel-9%2B-blue?style=flat-square)